Fraud Blocker

 Session 4 and after

 By session 4, treatment begins.
 At this stage, you will see significant engagement from the therapist, a plan for moving forward, and you soon after you should start seeing progress.
 This stage of therapy can last anywhere from a few months to upwards of a year, depending on what your therapeutic goals are.
-If you’re not seeing any progress by session #6 you should talk to your therapist about this.
-If you don’t feel comfortable talking with your therapist, please call us at 612-787-2832.
+Your therapist will be checking in with you regularly at this stage to make sure you are staying on track, but we recommend that you take an active role in your therapy as well by offering feedback to your therapist to make sure that you are working towards your goals.

 When Treatment Goals Are Met